Alzymologist/Kampela/docs/development/survey/initial_summary.md

 1. We need to keep collecting information.
 Fortunately, the project is organized in a way that we could easily keep collecting data and reevaluating analysis till the end, relying on the latest information to plan the next stage.

 2. H1 seems to be confirmed.
-There is still hope that users would become more open and willing to cooperate as project moves through milestones 3 and 4 delivering more tangible and visualizeable results and we will suddenly have more high quality information.
+There is still hope that users would become more open and willing to cooperate as project moves through milestones 3 and 4 delivering more tangible and visualizable results and we will suddenly have more high quality information.

 3. 4 competing well-known systems were identified.
 We should learn from those systems, try to adapt their strong sides and fix their shortcomings.